Start Here | Prevention | Treatment | Recovery

 Opioids ~ can cause choking, slowed breathing, paranoia, fever, abnormal heartbeat, seizures, coma, or death.

-Addiction ~ Once you become dependent on a drug, you need more and more of it.
-Quitting can cause nausea, shaking, sweating, insomnia, vomiting, depression, and life-threatening issues.
+Addiction ~ Once you become dependent on a drug, you need more of it to get high.
+Quitting without help can cause nausea, shaking, sweating, insomnia, vomiting, and depression.

 • Accidents ~ Driving while drugged could get you in an accident, and if you get stopped you could face severe penalties.